Federated Representation Learning in the Under-Parameterized Regime: Theoretical Guarantees

-The formal statement and proof of Theorem \ref{thm:thm4-informal} is given in Appendix \ref{apdx:proof-absorbing}.
 We highlight that the most challenging part in the proof of Theorem \ref{thm:thm4-informal} is that the updating rule of $\Thetav^t$ {depends on} $\Rv^{t+1}$ in \eqref{equ:equ13}, which is caused by the distributed datasets. {This is very different from the updating rule in \citet{jiang2022algorithmic,chen2023fast}, which relies on \emph{guaranteed} one-step improvement to establish convergence.
 In our case, however, the one-step improvement is no longer guaranteed to exist.}